kumarsiva07/department/README.md

 ## Things to try

+1. Do a POST to /api/fakers to geneerate sample data.

 in the scripts folder there's some curls.
 Try them in this order:

 2. `create_department.sh`
 3. `create_person.sh`
 4. `work_some.sh`

+## Things to look at
+1. I'm trying to use pull requests, so please take a look at https://github.com/payne/department/pulls?q=is%3Apr+is%3Aclosed